 Overview of In-Ear Monitors

 The speakers face the audience at a concert.
 This means that they are looking away from the stage.
 Instead of hearing the sound directly through the speakers, the singer can listen to what’s being bounced off of the walls.
-This can make it very difficult for singers to follow and makes their job more difficult.
+This can make it difficult for singers to follow and their job more difficult.

 How can we solve this problem?
 In-ear monitors are the answer.

 In-ear monitors provide a clear, direct source of sound to the singer, allowing them the freedom to perform at their best.
 In-ear monitors also have a variety of other benefits that I will explain shortly.

 This spec will give you a detailed overview of the technical aspects of in-ear monitoring systems if you are a nerd like me.

 To navigate a song well, singers often rely on one element of the arrangement.
 To stay on time, singers might need to be able to hear the kick drum.
 To ensure that they are pitching the notes correctly, singers need their voices to be at the forefront of the monitor mix.

 Each musician can customize their mix with in-ear headphones.
 The monitors can be set up to have their vocals loud while the bassist listens to an instrumental version.
 This allows everyone to play to their strengths and ensures they have the right mix.